mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl plugin list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Description**

   List all active and inactive plugins installed on your Mattermost server.

 Format